bs-va/encre-css/crates/encre-css/src/plugins/transform/skew/README.md

 ### Tailwind compatibility

-Skew values don't follow Tailwind's philosophy of restraining possible values and all numbers from 0 to 360 are supported.
+Skew values don't follow Tailwind's philosophy of limiting possible values and all numbers from 0 to 360 are supported.
 They are however perfectly compatible with Tailwind's values.

 ### Arbitrary values